 - Insert like in a binary search tree.

-- Let v denote the parent of the newly inserted node x.
+- Let w denote the parent of the newly inserted node x.

 - One of the following cases holds:

-- ▶ If bal[v] ≠ 0, $T_v$ has changed height; the balance-constraint may be violated at ancestors of v. - ightharpoonup Call fix-up(parent[v]) to restore the balance-condition.
+- If $bal[w] \neq 0$, T_w has changed height; the balance-constraint may be violated at ancestors of w. - Call AVL-fix-up-insert(parent[w]) to restore the balance-condition.